skdelphix/maskdocs/docs/Identifying_Sensitive_Data/Creating_A_Profiling_Job.md

         than the actual number of rows in a job, the progress for that job will only show 0 or 100%.

+       - **Multiple PHI** - Check the box if the job should run all Profile Expressions against the result set instead of finding the first matching Profile Expression.
+With this option, the Profiler report will indicate all matching Profile expressions, and if multiple Profile Expressions match, will assign the default Multiple PHI masking algorithm.

-       - **Profile Sets** — (Optional) The name of a profiler set, which is a subset of expressions (for example, a subset of financial expressions).
+       - **Profile Sets** — The name of the Profile Set to use.
+        A Profile Set is a set of Profile Expressions (for example, a set of financial expressions).
 (See Delphix Administrator's Guide.)

-       - **Note:** If you do not select a profile set, Delphix will use all defined expressions instead of just a subset.

        - **Comments** — (optional) Add comments related to this job.